Don’t let a little Ballarat rain dampen your spirits!

 Sign up for a hands-on workshop

-Cook gnocchi like Nonna used to make, paint like Picasso or channel Demi Moore’s famous pottery wheel scene from Ghost.
+Cook gnocchi like Nonna used to make, paint like Picasso or help preserve Australia's rare arts with an interactive workshop experience.

 Eat until you can't eat any more